ferreirasara/avatar-uploader/README.md

 ### 🔬 Testing

-Avatar Uploader provides two types of tests: unit tests and end-to-end tests.
+Avatar Upload provides two types of tests: unit tests and end-to-end tests.
 To run the unit tests, use the following command:

 ```
-npm run local:test:unit
+npm run test:unit
 ```

 To run the end-to-end tests, use the following command: